mozilla/properties-to-ftl/README.md

 These comments don't need to be stored in the repo, but keeping them there might help if a properties file is migrated in multiple commits.

-The `FTL path` may use either the repo root or the default locale's directory as its root.
+- The `FTL path` may use either the repo root or the `locales/en-US/` directory as its root.
-An `FTL prefix` is not required, but if set, may only contain lower-case letters and dashes: `^[a-z-]+$`.
+- An `FTL prefix` is not required, but if set, may only contain lower-case letters and dashes: `^[a-z-]+$`.
+  If set, it will be included as a prefix for all FTL message keys.

 ## Command-line arguments